 The people we admire speaks to the influences that shape us.
 They also act as a good reference (a personal Trip Advisor if you like), a kind of Social Network Analysis that is essential in today’s globally networked village.

 The criteria for inclusion on my list other than that I have met them is that the individual must have fulfilled one or more of the following, I have:

 - respect for the way they conduct themselves

 - worked with them

-Over the next year I am going to update this list periodically.
+Over the next few years I am going to update this list periodically.
 There will be absentees for reasons of (their) security if by naming them and why I admire them I will be putting them at risk.
 I expect the list to contain surprises (to me).

 Dr Joe Stanislaw: former President & CEO, Cambridge Energy Research Associates, USA